waku-org/pm/adr/0001-waku-message-uid.md

 - Not leaking information (e.g., sender's key).
 - Application specific (e.g., lexicographic sortable).
 - Uniqueness is global to the network.
-    - Global to all the nodes publishing in a certain network (pub-sub topic).
+    - Global to all the nodes publishing in a specific network (pub-sub topic).
-    - Global to the Gossipsub’s pub-sub topics certain store node is subscribed to.
+    - Global to the Gossipsub’s pub-sub topics specific store node is subscribed to.
-- Act as a message integrity check.
+- Act as a message integrity check and, optionally, as a signature.
-- As an open network, all nodes should be able to perform a message ID validation.
+    - In an open and permissionless network, all nodes should be able to perform a message ID validation.
+    - As a private network, relayer nodes should be able to perform signature-based filtering.

 # Pre-requites

 ## The Waku Message’s `meta` attribute

-The Waku Message’s `meta` attribute is an arbitrary application-specific variable-length byte array with a maximum length limit of 32 bytes (2^256 possibilities).
+The Waku Message’s `meta` attribute is an arbitrary application-specific variable-length byte array with a maximum length limit of 64 bytes (2^512 possibilities).

 The message’s `meta` field MUST be present and have a length greater than zero in the non-ephemeral messages (those persisted by the Waku Archive durability service).